TL;DR

 FAQ

-- Is Computer Use safe to run on my work laptop?: Not directly.
-Use a VM or a dedicated browser profile, and keep credentials out of the prompt.
+Is Computer Use safe to run on my work laptop?
+Not directly.
+Use Cowork (it runs in an isolated local VM) or, for the API, a dedicated VM or container with minimal privileges.
+Keep credentials out of the prompt; log in manually and hand over the session.

-- Can it handle two-factor login?: No. Log in manually, then hand the session to Computer Use.
+Can it handle two-factor login?
+No. It cannot read SMS codes, Authenticator apps, or hardware keys.
+Log in manually, then hand the authenticated session to Computer Use for the remaining steps.